NethServer/docs/developer-manual/en/content_filter.rst

   If enabled, all listed categories in ``Categories`` are allowed and all other sites are blocked
 * *BlockFileTypes*: enable or disable the global file extension list (``BlockedFileTypes``).
 Can be ``enabled`` or ``disabled``
 * *BlockIpAccess*: if enabled, sites can be accessed only using a domain name (not an IP address).
 Can be ``enabled`` or ``disabled``
 * *Categories*: comma separated list of categories blocked or allowed.
-If a category is not present inside the SquidGuard db (:file:`/var/squidGuard/Blacklists`), the category will be excluded from configuration file to avoid squidGuard panic-mode
+If a category is not present inside the SquidGuard db (:file:`/var/squidGuard/Blacklists`), the category will be excluded from configuration file to avoid SquidGuard panic-mode
 * *Description*: optional description
 * *WhiteList*: enable or disable the global whitelist (``DomainWhitelist`` and ``UrlWhitelist``).
 Can be ``enabled`` or ``disabled``
 * *Removable*: can be ``yes`` or ``no``.
 If set to ``no`` the record can't be removed from web interface